thephoeron/LLTHW/book/3-20-0-lispos.md

 **Note:** *the exercises in this chapter may require an additional computer to complete, and due to the prohibitive cost and lack of availability for some readers, it should be considered optional*.

-The elegance, power, and expressiveness of Lisp often encourages students of the language to wish for a more complete Lisp-based environment; they usually start with either a Lisp-based window manager or replacing their command-line shell with the Lisp REPL, and then quickly come to the conclusion, "why can't the whole operating system be written in Lisp?"
+The elegance, power, and expressiveness of Lisp often encourages students of the language to wish for a more complete, live hackable, Lisp-based environment; they usually start with either a Lisp-based window manager or replacing their command-line shell with the Lisp REPL, and then quickly come to the conclusion, "why can't the whole operating system be written in Lisp?"
+Well, it's not quite so easy as that... but it is still very much in the realm of possibility.

 ---